capjamesg/cv-book-svg/README.md

 This script takes an image as input (PNG, JPEG) and outputs a HTML document.

+## Limitations

+This system may:

+- Not identify all books on a bookshelf (thin books are more likely to not be identified).
+- Generate a link to the wrong Google Books URL (which will happen if a book is not available on Google Books, or if a book has a generic title like "Poems of Emily Dickinson", which could on its own refer to several publications).
+- Mis-identify some books.

 ## License

 This project is licensed under an [MIT license](LICENSE).